guptv93/guptv93.github.io/_linear_algebra/least_squares.md

 # Least Squares

-*<!--excerpt-->We are now equipped with the basics of Linear Algebra.
+*We are now equipped with the basics of Linear Algebra.
 We are familiar with how a matrix can be used to represent a vector space, as well as a system of linear equations.
-Now let us try to apply this knowledge to learn from data (machine learning).
-We will be relying on ECE 532 and MIT 18.06 for the same.<!--excerpt-->*
+Now let us try to apply this knowledge to learn from data (aka Machine Learning).
+We will be relying on ECE 532 and MIT 18.06 for the same.*